Nasus20202/infra/README.md

   - [Compute](./terraform/oci/compute) - All compute resources
     - Virtual Cloud Network (VCN) with private and public subnet
     - 2 `VM.Standard.A1.Flex` instances each with 2 OCPU and 12 GB memory for RKE2 cluster
+    - Network Load Balancer (NLB) with nodes behind it
+    - OCI Object Storage bucket for Longhorn backups
+    - DNS records for NLB in Cloudflare

 ## Ansible